NAMTeam/namteam.github.io/content/docs/reference/frequently-asked-questions.md

 35. How do I build an interchange with the RealHighway (RHW) system?

     Rather than the pre-fabricated, one-piece interchanges of the game's default highway system, the RealHighway system was designed with the concept of modular interchange construction in mind.
 More details can be found in the RHW portion of the documentation.
-An upcoming release of the NAM will, however, change this at long last, as a series of FLEX-based pre-fabricated interchanges for the RHW system is in the works.
+That said, NAM 45 (September 2022) did introduce the QuickChange Xpress (QCX) system, which currently adds full diamond interchanges to the RHW's repertoire.
+These can be found under the QuickChanges button on the Highways Menu.

 36. Why aren't my neighbor connections working on RealHighways and/or wider Roads, Avenues and One-Way Roads?
 How do I fix them?